 You can acquire new skills by taking online courses offered by Massive Open Online Courses (MOOCs) platforms which are free and taught by some of the best professors in any discipline.

-upGrad’s ‘Lifelong Learning’ initiative is an attempt to help you stay ahead of the curve and prepare you for life after the pandemic.
+You can also consider joining free online courses in the Glow & Lovely Career Community to help you stay ahead of the curve and prepare you for life after the pandemic.

 Once you’ve joined the programme of your choice, work hard to learn about the latest developments in your discipline and constantly update your knowledge.

 Acquiring the necessary skills can also occur in your current workplace.
 Find opportunities in your present organisation to work on projects related to the skills you wish to develop.

 Let your current employer know which specific skills you seek to develop and apply for relevant projects.
 For example, if you’re a software developer and want to build new skills in data science, get involved in projects related to analytics.